LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 * Click “Add Field Mapping” to get started.
 * Fill out the following fields to complete your field mapping:
   	* Choose a SF Field Name
   	* Choose ‘Editability’ mode
+    * LivePerson Field Name - Choose a LP value only if you want this field to be prepopulated with one.
+Choose “Other" to manually configure a specific LP Value not included in the list (PreChat Survey, PostChat Survey, Extra SDEs, etc…) – See Appendix #1 for advanced instructions on how to set this.

 	**Note:** Editability mode may sometimes be enforced according to your SF settings and permissions.

-* LivePerson Field Name - Choose a LP value only if you want this field to be prepopulated with one.
-Choose “Other”, to manually configure a specific LP Value not included in the list (PreChat Survey, PostChat Survey, Extra SDEs, etc…) – See Appendix #1 for advanced instructions on how to set this.
 * Include in Overview - within the Choose this is you want the field to appear in the bubble widget (The bubble appears when clicking ‘i’ next to the Account/Contact from the main Search screen of the widget).

 **Note:** Only the first 5 fields will be shown in the bubble